tetchel/shexter/readme.md

 No installer exists yet for Windows.

+Note that, for now, Shexter ignores MMS messages altogether.
+This can be a problem when communicating with iPhone users who send MMS and don't realize it.

 ##App Setup

 You must [enable installation from unknown sources](http://www.androidcentral.com/allow-app-installs-unknown-sources) in order to be able to install the apk.

 Requires Contacts and SMS permissions.
+The app does not yet request permissions, so you must enable them yourself in Settings > Apps > Shexter > Permissions

-You may want to check your Security settings for your SMS message limit setting.
+You may want to check your Security settings for your SMS message limit setting, which can prevent Shexter from sending frequent messages.